Strelitzia-Khazan/What-for-dinner-lab1-variant-3/README.md

   - Added BinaryTreeNode class and BinaryTree class, Added some custom functions.
 At the same time, the file name was changed to BinaryTree.py.
 - 19.04.2024 - 2
   - Changed the names of some functions and deleted some unnecessary functions; added new functions.
+- 19.04.2024 -
+  - All required functions have been added, and the writing of BinaryTree.py has been completed temporarily, waiting for testing.

 ## Design notes